KasparEtter/ef1p/pages/index/index.md

 the more you put into it,
 the more you get out of it.
 To respect your time,
-I try to write as succinctly as I can, which makes the information density really high.
+I write as succinctly as I can, which makes the information density of my texts really high.
 However, complex concepts simply require a lot of words to explain them properly.
-If a topic or section does not interest you, you should skip it rather than waste your time.
-I put a lot of thought into the structure of the articles to make the sections as easy to skim, skip, and digest as possible.
+I put a lot of thought into the structure of each article to make it as easy to skim and digest as possible.
+I avoid overarching storylines so that you can read each section independently, which allows the articles to be used as [works of reference](https://en.wikipedia.org/wiki/Reference_work).

 ### License

-<span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">{{ site.title }}</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="https://kasparetter.com" property="cc:attributionName" rel="cc:attributionURL">Kaspar Etter</a> is licensed under the <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.
+<span xmlns:dct="http://purl.org/dc/terms/" property="dct:title">{{ site.title }}</span>
+by <a xmlns:cc="http://creativecommons.org/ns#" href="https://kasparetter.com" property="cc:attributionName" rel="cc:attributionURL">Kaspar Etter</a>
+is licensed under the <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.

-### Liability
+### Disclaimer

 While I researched the content on this website thoroughly, you take or omit actions based on it at your own risk.